-The following support and arrangements are in place:
+The following support and arrangements are in place to support children and families:

 We offer different levels of support: